Travel safety

 Photocopy all your documentation

 Before you go anywhere make two photocopies of your passport, flight tickets and hotel reservations.
 Keep one set separate from the original documents and leave the other with a friend or family member.
-That way if you lose everything they can fax or scan and email the information over to you.
+That way if you lose everything they can scan and email the information over to you.

 “I lost my passport in a river in Laos,” says David Johnson, 23.
 “It’s one of the few places in the world without a British embassy, so I had to go to the Australian embassy and get a temporary document of travel to get back into Thailand.
 If my girlfriend hadn’t photocopied my passport I think I’d still be there now.”